kosukeimai/dynCluster/README.md

    Note: The dynCluster.so library is for the functions to be called in R.

-# To build, check and the package,
+# To build, check and install the R package,

     Dependency:
       System packages need to be installed already: OpenMP and boost.